sumsted/rover/README.md

 - nano1 will halt movement if command not received every half second, safety mechanism
 - sensehat is connected to rpi bus and communicates over i2c, will post away from pi with cable to prevent
 - interference both temp and magnetic, map use joystick to post commands back to controller for diagnostics

+### Todo
+- create rover control workstation
+- add vision processor and stereoscopic view with ir rpi and std rpi cameras
+- joystick mode pulling for gopi and dragonbot projects using pygame and xbox360 controller running on rover control workstation

 ### Wiring